Are you sure you want depilatory hair removal creams to be your preferred method for getting rid of unwanted hair?

 If you have 6 sessions per month, which is quite possible during the summer, the total cost is $30.

 But these two methods cause quite the pain in the beginning.

 Con: The Majority of Depilatory Creams Smell Pretty Bad

-The Veet Gel Hair Remover Cream with Essential Oils has a rose fragrance that makes it quite supportable.
-It actually smells nice.
+The Veet Gel Hair Remover Cream with Essential Oils has a rose fragrance that makes it quite bearable.

 My Top Pick: Veet Gel Hair Remover Cream

 The Veet Gel Hair Remover Cream, Sensitive Formula is one of the cheapest hair removal creams that works amazing.